|Spring Flowers and Many Birds in

-I took a movie of this pair of black birds attacking the white-tailed kite in the air at the following website:
+I took a movie of this pair of black birds attacking the white-tailed kite in the air as shown on the YouTube

 The pair of black birds are attacking the white-tailed kite in the air.

-I have seen similar situation of a red tailed hawk being attacked by several mommy birds and daddy birds in
+I have seen similar situations of a red tailed hawk being attacked by several mommy birds and daddy birds in

 the air over Holmdel Park in New Jersey as shown on my web page at:

-Some Canada geese on the beach near Quarry Lakes.
+Some Canada geese on the beach of Horseshoe Lake among Quarry Lakes.

 Brilliant purple ice-plant flowers along the street in Fremont.